 - Go to the Top of Thailand: Ancient temples in Chiang Mai are very unique in the way they look, compared to other temples you will see around Thailand.
 Doi Inthanon and Doi Suthep are must-visit mountains to explore the northern Thai scenery with their unique temples.

-- Try the Traditional Food: A Northern-Thai homemade dinner called Khantoke dinner consists of sticky rice, deep fried pork skin, northern chili paste, pork curry, sweet crispy rice, and deep-fried banana.
+- Try the Traditional Food: A Northern-Thai homemade dinner called Khantoke dinner consists of sticky rice, deep-fried pork skin, northern chilli paste, pork curry, sweet crispy rice, and deep-fried banana.
 It’s served on large wooden trays, and you are supposed to eat it sitting on the floor.
 It is a unique experience which you must try at least once when you visit Chiang Mai.

 - Walking Street: Another highlight in Chiang Mai is to visit its various walking streets filled with various vendors, food carts, clothing shops.
 Here are the lists of best 3 walking streets – The Nimman Road, Wua Lai Walking Street – Called (Saturday Walking Street) and Tha Phea Walking Street (Sunday Walking Street)